Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/iam-user/README.md

 ### 7.1 Tagging IAM users

-- Use tags to capture team, environment, cost center, and whether the user is human vs service.[web:20]
+- Use tags to capture team, environment, cost center, and whether the user is human vs service.
 - Enforce consistent tags via locals or modules.

 Example: